-- Line a baking tray with tinfoil.
+- Line a baking tray with baking paper.
 This will protect your tray from the mixture which can be very difficult to remove.
 Place your cotton fabric on top, making sure that it fits comfortably.

 - Add in your jojoba oil and mix.

-- Using a brush that is clean but you aren’t very attached too, brush on the mixture on your fabric.
-Start off with a thin layer that just coats the whole sheet.
-If it is too thick it leaves a waxy residue on your container that you are attaching it to and it sticks to your hands as well, not very desirable.
+- Using a brush that is clean but you aren’t very attached to, brush the mixture onto your fabric.
+Start off with a very thin layer that just coats the whole sheet.
+(If it is too thick it leaves a waxy residue on the container that you are attaching it to and it sticks to your hands as well, not very desirable.)

-- Dry your beeswax wrap by swishing it in the air.
+- Dry your beeswax wrap by swishing it in the air for a few seconds.
 Once cooled hang it up for a couple of hours to fully set.

 - Repeat the process to expand your beeswax wraps collection!